-Two broad themes inform the department’s teaching and research: the social construction of difference and the culture of everyday life.
-The former speaks to the ways in which affiliations are created and sustained; the latter focuses on patterns of belief and value that give form and meaning to the lived experience of Americans, past and present.
-Through these emphases, the program aims to help students develop knowledge about American society and culture that is critical, contextual, and informed by a high degree of personal awareness.
+The program in American Studies aims to help students develop knowledge about American society and culture that is critical, contextual, and informed by a high degree of personal awareness.
+We emphasize two broad themes that inform the department’s teaching and research: the social construction of difference and the culture of everyday life.
+The former speaks to the ways in which people and groups create and sustain their identities and affiliations; the latter focuses on patterns of belief and value that give form and meaning to the lived experience of Americans, past and present.

 Chair: P. Williams-Forson

 Associate Professors: J. Farman, P. Guerrero (USLT Dir), C. Hanhardt, N. Mirabal, L. Bruce (Fall, Grad Prog Dir), M. Sies (Fall, Undergrad Prog Dir/Spring, Grad Prog Dir), P. Williams-Forson

 Assistant Professors: E. Hageman, B. Marquez

 Senior Lecturers: A. Ali (Fall, Assistant Undergrad Prog Dir/Spring, Undergrad Prog Dir), R. Chester, S. Pramschufer